monsoonmaelstrom/book2/book2.md

 “I think Iverson was trying to make a point.”

 “A point like…?
-What happened, Liam.”
+What happened, Liam?”

 “He set fire to some barges on the river.”

 “Why?
 What kind of point is that making?”

-“Nominally because their port of registry didn’t originate in Branton, and they weren’t registered with the port authority, making them ‘potentially dangerous to the citizenry,’ which is bullshit.
-I got the impression the real point was directed at me though.
+“Nominally, because their port of registry didn’t originate in Branton, and they weren’t registered with the port authority, making them ‘potentially dangerous to the citizenry,’ which is bullshit.
+I got the impression the real point was directed at me.
 There was no other reason for me to be there.
 I’m guessing he may have expected you to follow.
-I think he was hoping you might react if you did,” he says, running a hand through my hair.
+I think he was hoping you might react if you did,” Liam comments, running a hand through my hair.

 “Huh.”
 Would I have reacted?
 Or would I have sat in the shadows and watched the barges burn?
 Hard to say.
 Flip a coin.
 “Was anyone hurt?”